 Homemade Vanilla Pudding

-A delectable dessert.
-There is no substitute for the butter.
+This rich homemade pudding with vanilla is a delectable dessert.
+There is no substitute for the butter!

-A delectable dessert.
-There is no substitute for the butter.
+This rich homemade pudding with vanilla is a delectable dessert.
+There is no substitute for the butter!

 This is a light and creamy pudding and delicious.
 The only thing I did differently was to put the sugar, constarch, and salt in my saucepan first and then slowly added cold soy milk - stirring constantly.
 When well blended I turned on the burner and cooked until thickened.
 No lumps!
 Another time I might add a little more vanilla.Read More